Forty-Bot/linux-checklist/README.md

 		1. This shows which package provides the file (If there is no package, that means you can probably delete it with `rm $location; killall -9 $program`).
 		`sudo apt-get purge $package`
 		1. Check to make sure you aren't accidentally removing critical packages before hitting "y".
-		1. `sudo ss -l` to make sure the port actually closed.
+		1. `sudo netstat -ntulp` to make sure the port actually closed.

 1. Secure network
 	1. Enable the firewall